KLJY: Classical music

 For 62 years, KFUO-FM was the St. Louis market's primary classical music radio station.
 It was branded as "Classic 99 KFUO-FM".
 KFUO-FM transmitted with an effective radiated power of 100 kW.
-KFUO-FM's studios were located on the campus of Concordia Seminary, one of two graduate theological seminaries operated by the Lutheran Church–Missouri Synod (LCMS).
-The station was owned by the LCMS, which still owns KFUO (850 AM).
+KFUO-FM's studios were located on the campus of Concordia Seminary, one of two graduate theological seminaries operated by the LCMS.
 KFUO-FM's transmitter was located in Affton, Missouri.

 KFUO-FM began as a listener supported station, but later moved to a commercial format.
 KFUO-FM was voted best classical music station in America in 2005.

-Due to the expense of running both stations, the Missouri Synod decided to sell the FM station in 2010.
+Due to the expense of running both stations, the LCMS decided to sell the FM station in 2010.

 Joy FM

 "Joy FM" was founded by Sandi Brown, a former disc jockey on WCBW, a commercial Christian Contemporary station.
 (That station was sold in 1997 and its format switched to urban adult contemporary.)
 A new organization, Gateway Creative Broadcasting, was formed to look for a place on the FM dial for Christian Contemporary music.
 The creators decided from the beginning the new station would be a non-commercial, listener supported station so it would not be subject to ratings and format changes.
 At the beginning, Joy FM had two rimshot stations operating at 94.1 (KPVR) and 97.7 (KHZR).

 In March 2010, Gateway Creative Broadcasting bought KFUO-FM, with the sale approved by the FCC in May.
 The sale upset local classical music fans, due to the loss of the only remaining St. Louis radio station devoted completely to Classical music.
 A petition was filed with the FCC, alleging that the pending transfer was not open to public bidding, though it was unsuccessful.
-KFUO-FM signed off on July 6.
-At 10 p.m. on July 6, 2010, KFUO-FM signed off their 62 year-old classical music format with Beethoven's Symphony No. 9.
+At 10 p.m. on July 6, 2010, KFUO-FM signed off its 62 year-old classical music format with Beethoven's Symphony No. 9.
 (Classical music returned to St. Louis later as an HD Radio digital subchannel on KWMU-HD3, as well as translator K297BI/WFUN-HD2.)

 The new owners began broadcasting "Joy FM" at 7 a.m. on July 7 under new KLJY call letters.